-Most people don’t grow up having to flip the switch.
+Most people don’t grow up and live their life having to flip the switch.
 If you played athletics you got a small taste of it when you trotted onto the field.
-I on the other hand, had to learn switch flipping with I was a young teenager.
+I on the other hand, had to learn switch flipping when I was a young teenager.
 Why?
 Because I spent my early teenage years in a military school.
-But, it didn’t end there, I spent my later teenage years in the military…flipping the switch.
+But, it didn’t end there, I spent the next four+ years in the military…flipping the switch.

-Can you image at the age of 13 hearing a bugle sounding reveille…and you better be jumping out of bed, dressed, and standing by your bed for your company commander to come walking by.
-You learn to wake up very quickly…and to move even quicker.
+Can you image at the age of 13 hearing a bugle sounding “reveille”…and you better be jumping out of bed, dressed, and standing by your bed for your company commander to come walking by.
+You learn to wake up very quickly, alert, and to move quickly.

 When in-port I was also part of the damage control team.
 When a fire broke out onboard ship we had to react quickly to fight the fire.
 And as you guessed it by now…another flip the switch moment.
 And then when I became a structure firefighter it was all about flipping the switch.
-Sometimes it was a house fire, sometimes a bad wreck on the Interstate, maybe a baby choking, sometimes a big brush fire, but there “alarms” going off during our shift that made us get into high-gear quickly.
+Sometimes it was a house fire, sometimes a bad wreck on the Interstate, maybe a baby choking, sometimes a big brush fire, but the “alarms” going off during our shift made us get into high-gear quickly.
 And that meant our minds had to be entirely focused on the job at hand once the alarm bell sounded.

 So, is there a difference in emergency preparedness when it comes to emergencies, disasters, or especially in the case of a grid-down event?

-Look, I’ve come up on a scene and observed people just standing there looking at what is happening…instead of helping.
-It just never entered their mind to actually roll up their sleeves and help people that were injured or put out a small car fire with a fire extinguisher hanging on the wall.
+Look, I’ve come up on an accident scene and observed people just standing there looking at what is happening…instead of helping.
+It just never entered their mind to actually roll up their sleeves and help people that were injured or put out a small car fire with a fire extinguisher.
 They simply froze, unable to take action.

 I remember one time a hurricane was expected to hit near our area and the flooding was expected to be intense.
 And we drove by a house where the homeowner was mowing his yard.
 What!?!
 Yup, he was in denial that the flooding would be bad from the impending hurricane…and engaged in Normalcy Bias.

 What does any of that have to do with switch flipping?

 Simple, you have to be ready to be in a state of mind to deal with the myriad problems that will come along in emergencies, disasters, and grid-down events.
-You have to forget mowing your grass because it is Saturday, which is the day you always mow the grass, and start filling sandbags.
+You have to forget mowing your grass and start filling sandbags.